In The Bag: My Must Have Travel Gear

 5. Herschel Supply Co.
 Duffel Bag.
 Why a duffel you say?
 Because sometimes, it’s nice to look cool.
 And sometimes I don’t need a 60L backpack.
 I experimented with during my last three months of travel through parts of Asia and while driving a rickshaw across India and I loved it.
 It’s spacious enough to hold everything I needed and allowed me to wear a smaller daypack that carried my cameras and valuables.
 I wished this one had a few more pockets and compartments at time, but simplicity is nice too.
 With these useful packing cubes, I was able to separate and retrieve my clothes pretty quickly and as well as get to some of my other items.
 There’s also a separate compartment that I can store my dirty clothes or a pair of dirty shoes.
 I went with the blue and tan version in case you want to copy me.
 They are also great for a quick trip out of town when you don’t need to pack everything in your wardrobe to take with you.

-6. North Face Thermoball Down Jacket.
+6. Mountain Hardwear Ghost Whisperer.
 I live in San Francisco, so it’s a requirement to own a down jacket.
 They are so damn light and warm that it’s one of my favorite jackets to wear.
-I actually went with the Quince instead of the Thermoball and wished I went to the latter every time it rains.
-That’s the only downside of most down jackets.
-The Thermoball is a synthetic version of down that manages to get almost the same level of warmth while being more water resistant.
+The Ghost Whisperer is my absolute favorite for the its weight to warm ratio.
+It’s so unbelievably light that you can’t quite comprehend it until you hold it in your hands.
+There is only one downside and that’s with all real down jackets in general: it does not keep its warmth when it gets wet.
+When I’m in the wild, I always carry a lightweight rainshell and I’m 100% sorted.
+If you want something more resistant to water, you’ll have to go with synthetic down.
+For that I recommend the North Face Thermoball.
+It’s a synthetic version of their down jacket that manages to get almost the same level of warmth while being more water resistant.
 For my travels, even in warmer climates, I will always have this in my bag, since it folds onto itself and zips up neatly into a little package that takes up very little space.
 Temperatures can drop at the most random times and overnight buses, especially, can get very cold.
 The best part about this is just how damn light it feels on you and the fit is great, so you don’t look like a giant puffy snowman.

 8. Belkin Mini Surge Protector/Outlet.
 I sometimes miss my early days of travel where I had nothing to charge.
 Like absolutely nothing at all.
 And then I had to charge my camera batteries.
 And then my phone.
 And then my Kindle.
 And then even my portable power packs that I carry around to charge my camera, phone and kindle.
 In some ways, I’d like to travel unburdened like that again, but let’s be honest, some of these things are quite useful nowadays.
 I now have a habit of checking into a hotel or hostel or a monastery (if that’s where I’m spending the night), and immediately looking to see how many outlets there are in the room.
 Don’t judge me, I know many of you travelers do the same.
 I’ve shared a room with someone only to realize that’s there one outlet in the entire room.
 Sometimes it’s awkward, sometimes we are diplomatic about it, and sometimes it is the straw that breaks the camel’s back, that is our friendship.
 This is why you don’t leave home without one of these 3 plug outlets.
 This one even has two spots for USB plugs, so you can charge 5 devices at once and save your friendship.